-10 It is undisputed that the hole identified by Petitioner as the transfixation screw hole is oblong.
+4 It is undisputed that the hole identified by Petitioner as the transfixation screw hole is oblong.
 As noted by Patent Owner, this hole is described as "slotted," which means "that at least a portion of the hole towards the inner surface of the plate is oblong in one direction in order to allow the screw 25 to pass through at multiple angles."
 PO Resp.
 10 (citing Ex.
 2002 ¶ 56; Ex.
 1005, 24:4-8).
-Likewise, Dr. Gall recognizes the same hole as the transfixation screw hole of Slater and describes it as an "oblique screw angle of the screw to be modified as the plate is affixed to the ankle joint.
-Id. (citing Ex.
-2002 ¶ 56; Ex.
-1005, 11:21-22).
-In other words, the oblong hole of Slater is specifically designed to not have a central axis that defines the screw trajectory.
+Likewise, Dr. Gall recognizes the same hole as the transfixation screw hole of Slater and describes it as an "oblique screw portal allowing for various angles and the ability to incorporate more joints into the arthrodesis as required."
 Ex.
-2002 ¶ 56 ("[A]t least a portion of the hole towards the inner surface of the plate is oblong in one direction in order to allow the screw 25 to pass through at multiple angles"); see also Ex.
-2002 ¶ 97 (Figure 1 of Slater "does not detail anything at all regarding the structure of [the 'inner surface' of the transfixation screw hole], much less demonstrate the hole has an 'inner surface configured to direct the transfixation screw... at a trajectory."")
+1002 ¶ 102; Ex.
+1005, 16:28-30.

-Claim 4 includes an allowable range between 30 and 70 degrees for the trajectory.
-Claim 4, however, depends from claim 2, and therefore requires the central axis of the screw hole to define the trajectory of the screw between 30 and 70 degrees.
-Upon review of this claim structure for the '716 patent, I agree with Patent Owner that a person of ordinary skill in the art would understand that, in the context of the intrinsic record, this means that any given plate is configured at a single trajectory or single fixed angle, and that different plates could have a different fixed angle, with plates having single fixed angles in the range between 30 and 70 degrees.
+requires the central axis of the screw hole to define the trajectory of the screw between 30 and 70 degrees.
+Upon review of this claim structure for the '776 patent, I agree with Patent Owner that a person of ordinary skill in the art would understand that, in the context of the intrinsic record, this means that any given plate is configured at a single trajectory or single fixed angle, and that different plates could have a different fixed angle, with plates having single fixed angles in the range between 30 and 70 degrees.
 PO Resp.
-18-19 (Ex.
+19 (Ex.
 2002 ¶ 95; see also Ex.
-1001, 6:41-55).
+1001, 6:25-30).
 Here, I also credit Mr. Sommer's explanation that a person of ordinary skill in the art would understand that to mean that a surgeon would be provided with a kit that includes multiple plates, each one with a single fixed angle of, for example, 50, 55, 60, 65 and 70 degrees.
 Ex.
-2002 ¶ 95; Sur-Reply, 4.
+2002 ¶ 95; Sur-reply 4.